Observing dynamic oscillatory behavior of triple points among black hole thermodynamic phase transitions: Introduction

-Black holes are now widely believed to behave as thermodynamic systems after the establishment of the four laws of black hole thermodynamics \cite{Hawking,Bekenstein,Bardeen}.
+Black holes are now widely believed to behave as thermodynamic systems after establishing the four laws of black hole thermodynamics \cite{Hawking,Bekenstein,Bardeen}.
 As such, they can be expected to undergo phase transitions, one of the first being the well-known Hawking-Page phase transition \cite{Hawking:1982dh}.
-Over the past decade it has been shown that black holes exhibit an abundance of phase behaviour \cite{Kubiznak:2016qmn}, upon interpreting the cosmological constant in anti-de Sitter (AdS) space as the pressure of the black hole system in extended phase space \cite{Kastor,Kubiznak}.
-Known as black hole chemistry, small/large charged black hole phase transitions take place, reminiscent of the liquid-gas phase transition of a Van der Waals (VdW) fluid \cite{Kastor,Kubiznak}.
+Over the past decade, black holes exhibit an abundance of phase behavior \cite{Kubiznak:2016qmn} on interpreting the cosmological constant in anti-de Sitter (AdS) space as the pressure of the black hole system in extended phase space \cite{Kastor,Kubiznak}.
+Known as black hole chemistry, small/large charged black hole phase transitions take place, reminiscent of the liquid-gas phase transition of a van der Waals (VdW) fluid \cite{Kastor,Kubiznak}.

-Recently studies of the dynamics of phase transitions have been carried out \cite{Li,LiWang,LiWang2} by solving a special case of the Fokker-Planck equation known as the Smoluchowski equation (SE).
-A dynamic transition indeed occurs between the unstable and stable black hole phases, and further investigation confirmed that even between stable small and large black hole phases, the dynamic process can also occur \cite{Weiwa}.
-The SE has been also been used to study analytically the evolution of the black hole mass distribution and supermassive black hole merger rates \cite{Taniguchi,Erickcek}.
+The phase transitions including the small/large black hole phase transition have been understood using the quasi-normal modes of black holes \cite{Shen,Rao,Koutsoumbas,Myung,He,Abdalla,LiuZou,Tang,ZouLiuYue,Zangeneh,ZouZhang}.
+Recent studies of the dynamics of phase transitions have been conducted \cite{Li,LiWang,LiWang2} by solving a special case of the Fokker-Planck equation known as the Smoluchowski equation (SE).
+A dynamic transition indeed occurs between the unstable and stable black hole phases, and further investigation confirmed that even between stable small and large black hole phases, the dynamic process could occur \cite{Weiwa}.
+The SE has been used to analytically study the evolution of the black hole mass distribution and supermassive black hole merger rates \cite{Taniguchi,Erickcek}.

 The discovery of black hole triple points \cite{Altamirano,Wei2,Frassino:2014pha} strengthens the chemical interpretation of black hole thermodynamics.
-It suggests that some black hole systems are similar to water, where solid, liquid, and gas phases can coexist, with the triple point being a coexistence phase of stable small, intermediate, and large black holes.
-Across the triple point, the three phases can transition into one another.
+It suggests that certain black hole systems are similar to water, where solid, liquid, and gas phases can coexist, with the triple point being a coexistence phase of stable small, intermediate, and large black holes.
+Across the triple point, the three phases can transit into one another.
 Consequently triple points expose significant characteristic properties of the system.
 However the dynamics of this transition process for black holes is still unknown.